sigmafayez123/nexs-hub/README.md

-nexs-hub is where ll  the games made by me, rasz64 are.
+nexs-hub is where all  the games made by me, rasz64 are.
 It's protected by a MIT license, which means that you can do this:

 Use It Freely: You can use the code for personal or commercial projects without any worries.
 Want to build your own website or app using it?
 Go ahead!